Co-Venturing & Collaboration

-Unlike most business consultancies whose relationships with clients are based on payment in exchange for services and a culture of competition, Ethos co-ventures with its business partners and establishes a culture of collaboration, resulting in better outcomes for all.
+Unlike most business consultancies whose relationships with clients are based on payment in exchange for services and a culture of competition, Ethos co-ventures with its business partners and establishes a culture of collaboration based on our behaviour manifesto, resulting in better outcomes for all.

 An integral part of much of our work is to facilitate and develop a successful and sustainable collaborative process for each project, through the development of a central ‘hub’.
 Our innovative model enables organisations to collaborate across existing boundaries, through aligned purpose, technology & data, and shared processes & business models, with key elements such as team, portfolio and financial management, communications and data handling being centrally guided from the hub.